jk-85/doorbell_clientserver/README.md

 Has NOT to be startet manually, will be startet automatically.

 ## Installation
 Server: Just compile everything and start "./bell_server" with the optional argument -fakebell if you want to test your bell.
 That command runs fake bells every 30 seconds and sends it to all connected clients.
+You can also use "fakebell -1" to produce fake bells every second.

 I'm unsure bubt I think I used a 24 V relay, because 12 V AC rectified is more than 12 V DC and I think I grabbed a 24 V relay.
 You can also test the relay with a 9 V battery in good condition and a simple button in series.